owhite/video_generation/MESC_TUTORIAL_VIDEO1.md

 -MAX_IQ_REQUEST 200.0f: set to half of ABS_MAX_PHASE_CURRENT
 -R_VBUS_BOTTOM and TOP refer to the voltage divider that measures VBat, the values shown are because resistors on the board are 150k, and 3.3k.
 -Obviously there are many other values in these files -- **you do not need to change any of them**

+Now try poking the hammer icon which will launch a compile.

+Once your compile works try connecting the STLINK V2 as showning in the video, and see if you can flash the firmware on to your pill.

 ## Using the STM32CubeIDE debugger
 Useful values to track: